davisonio/darkage/README.md

 * Compatibility with stairsplus added
 * Added new iron_stick item
 * Added craft for iron stick
-* Changed craft reciep of iron_bars to avoid conflicts with iron bars mod
+* Changed craft recipe of iron_bars to avoid conflicts with iron bars mod
 * Changed craft recipe of chain to avoid conflicts with 3d furniture mod
 * Changed craft recipe of darkage:stonebrick to avoid conflicts with moreblocks
 * Disabled marble_tile